Best Organic Eco-Friendly Mattress: 2020 Reviews and Buyer’s Guide

 - Efficient Shipping Methods

 Currently, there are a few eco-friendly mattress options on the market: 100% natural latex, plant-based memory foam and improved innersprings.
-There are several differences between the types in terms of cost, longevity and price and we will examine these factors.
+There are several differences between the types in terms of cost, longevity, and price and we will examine these factors.
 The fabrics and other materials used in beds also have an impact, with naturally-derived textiles proving more desirable.

 Natural Latex Mattresses

-All-natural latex is derived the hevea brasiliensis tree, and minimally treated to produce the foam material used in latex mattresses.
+All-natural latex is derived from the Hevea Brasiliensis tree and minimally treated to produce the foam material used in latex mattresses.
 This type of bed continues to be a favorite among green aficionados as manufacturers utilize renewable harvesting processes and low-impact manufacturing.
 Ideally, the latex liquid can be harvested for 25 years or so while the tree continues growing and benefiting the atmosphere.
 All the while, subsequent generations are growing and old trees become eco-friendly wood products.
 As long as the material is made in with no toxic additives and fillers, natural latex is very healthy, VOC free, highly durable and biodegradable.
 Latex can be a little more expensive then other types of beds, but the tradeoff is that this material holds its shape and can last 20 or more years.
 In addition to being healthy, latex also proves comfortable, ranking second behind memory foam with satisfaction averages around 80%.

 Eco-Friendly Memory Foam Mattresses